akka/akka/akka-docs/rst/java/http/routing-dsl/directives/respond-with-directives/respondWithDefaultHeaders.rst

 .. includecode2:: ../../../../code/docs/http/scaladsl/server/directives/RespondWithDirectivesExamplesSpec.scala
    :snippet: respondWithDefaultHeader-0

-See the :ref:`-respondWithDefaultHeader-` directive for an example with only one header.
+See the :ref:`-respondWithDefaultHeader-java-` directive for an example with only one header.